caos/orbos/README.md

 ## What is it

-`orbiter` boostraps, lifecycles and destroys clustered software and other cluster managers whereas each can be configured to span over a wide range of infrastructure providers.
+`Orbiter` boostraps, lifecycles and destroys clustered software and other cluster managers whereas each can be configured to span over a wide range of infrastructure providers.

-It is important to mention that the focus of `orbiter` applies not to bootstrap a cluster but instead to focus on the lifecycle part.
-In our opinion optimization and automation in the "day2" operations can gain more for a business.
+It is important to mention that the focus of `Orbiter` applies not only to bootstrap a cluster but instead to focus on the lifecycle part.
+In our opinion, optimization and automation in the `day two` operations can gain more for a business.

 ## How does it work

-An Orbiter instance runs in a Kubernetes Pod managing n configured clusters, typically including the one it is running in.
-It scales the clusters nodes and instructs Node Agents over the kube-apiserver which software to install on the node they run on.
-The Node Agents run as native system processes which are managed by systemd.
+An Orbiter instance runs in a Kubernetes Pod managing the configured cluster(s), typically including the one it is running in.
+It scales the clusters nodes and instructs `Node Agents` over the Git Repo which software to install on the node they run on.
+The `Node Agents` run as native system processes which are managed by `systemd`.

 For more details, take a look at the [design docs](./docs/design.md).